 TORONTO—(ENEWSPF)—September 30, 2017

-More than 550 wounded, ill and injured service members from 17 nations compete in 12 sporting events including archery, track and field, cycling, golf, sitting volleyball, swimming, wheelchair rugby and wheelchair basketball Sept.
-23 to 30 as they are cheered on by thousands of family members, friends and spectators in the Distillery District here.
+More than 550 wounded, ill and injured service members from 17 nations are competing here from Sept.
+23-30 in 12 sporting events, including archery, track and field, cycling, golf, sitting volleyball, swimming, wheelchair rugby and wheelchair basketball.